 - Use the insights you gain to deepen your compassion and ability to connect with others

 - Use insights you gain to deepen your compassion and ability to connect with yourself

 5. Balance Energy Exchange

-In ‘The Art of Connection,’ the author also says about evaluating those people whom you want to help.
+In ‘The Art of Connection,’ the author also speaks about evaluating those people whom you want to help.
 There are givers, takers, and matchers.
 You need to consciously draw energizing people into your life.
 According to the author, most fruitful relationships are those in which everyone involved seeks to help all the others in original, imaginative ways.

-6. Be a rare listeners
+6. Be a rare listener

 The next skill required in relationship building is to increase your listening skills by practicing with another person.
 You need to evaluate your capability when it comes to listening, increase your capacity to build bonds and whether you need to become more empathetic with others.

 Dealing with conflict is a core part of building relationships.
 According to the author, your view of conflict determines how you handle it.
 Conflict should not be considered as a battleground where one wins or loses.
 It should be examined as a way of developing as a person and discover innovative ways to satisfy what other people want.

 ‘The Art of Connection’ essentially teaches you how to cultivate the art and practice of connection.
 It is a skill that will enhance your personal and professional life.
 By developing insight into yourself, you can establish closer connections with other people.
 Humility is a must-have trait when you want to create rapport with others.
 In a healthy relationship, you become less judgmental and more accountable.
 By mastering relationship-building skills you will able to create enduring relationships at work and in your personal life.
 The power of connection is not just a tool for business success or organizational development but also broadens our humanitarian qualities.